- 4 Small (400g) Chicken Breasts

 - 2 Tablespoons (20g) Vegetable Oil

-- 1 Can (420g) Reduced Salt And Sugar Baked Beans
+- 1 Can (420g) Baked Beans (choose reduced salt & sugar whenever possible)

 Always check the label of each ingredient for allergy warnings.